 - 1. Unauthorized intrusion upon a person's private property or communications. - 2.
-Unauthorized appropriation and/or use of someone's identifying or personal data or documents. - 3.
+Unauthorized appropriation and/or use of someone's identifying or personal data ordocuments. - 3.
 Using electronic or other means to make a video or photographic record of any person where there is a reasonable expectation of privacy without the person's consent.
 This includes, but is not limited to, taking video or photographic images in shower/locker rooms, residence hall rooms, private bedrooms, and restrooms.
-The sharing and/or distributing of such unauthorized records by any means is also prohibited. - 4.
-Using electronic or other means to make an oral record of any person where there is a reasonable expectation of privacy without the person's consent.
-Such oral communications include, but are not limited to, recordings made using any device and any wire, oral, or electronic communication.
+The sharing and/or distributing of such unauthorized records by any means is also prohibited.
+This section isnot intended to restrict recordings of those expressive activities protected under s.1004.097, F.S. or other specific provisions of law.

+4. Using electronic or other means to make an oral record of any person where there is a reasonable expectation of privacy without the person's consent.
+Such oral communications include, but are not limited to, recordings made using any device andany wire, oral, or electronic communication.